Codeine: Italy

 Codeine tablets or preparations require a prescription in Italy.
 Preparations of paracetamol and codeine are available in Italy as Co-Efferalgan and Tachidol.

 Japan

 Codeine is available over the counter at pharmacies, allowing up to 50 mg of codeine phosphate per day for adults.

 Latvia

 In Latvia codeine is sold over the counter in dosages up to 8 mg (with paracetamol, brand name Co-Codamol).

-Maldives

-The Maldives takes an infamously strict line on medicines, with many common drugs, notably anything with containing codeine being banned unless you have a notarized and authenticated doctor's prescription.
-Visitors breaking the rules, even inadvertently, have been deported or imprisoned.

 Nigeria

 Nigeria in 2018 plans to ban the manufacture and import of cough syrup that include codeine as an ingredient.
 This is due to concerns regarding its use to get intoxicated.

-Romania

-Codeine is not allowed without a medical prescription.
-Codeine is sold under the name Farmacod and its concentration does not exceed 15 mg.
-There is a known combination of acetylsalicylic acid, paracetamol and codeine phosphate hemihydrate named Aspaco that is allowed without a medical prescription but its case is signed with an exclamation red symbol which means that driving won't be allowed during treatment.
-There are no sanctions whether the drug is given without a prescription.

-The Russian Federation

-According to ITAR-Tass and Austria Presse-Agentur, OTC availability of codeine products was rescinded nationwide in 2012 because of the discovery of the Krokodil method of underground desomorphine synthesis.
-Opponents of the move point out that codeine has not been available OTC in 22 of Russia's regions for years and the demand will call forth its own supply, meaning that only legitimate end users are negatively affected (activist quoted in Pravda story on issue).

 South Africa

 Codeine is available over the counter in South Africa.
 Certain pharmacies require people to write down their name and address to ensure they are not buying too much over a short period although many do not require this at all.
 According to Lochan Naidoo, the former president of the National Narcotics Control Board, making the drugs more difficult to obtain could lead to even worse problems where people in withdrawal would turn to illicit drugs to get their fix.
-Although codeine is freely available, South Africa has a fairly low annual prevalence rate of opiate use at 0.3% compared to the United States at 0.57% where all opiates are strictly regulated.